 Thus, every morning, as Aurora caresses her son with her rays, he answers his inconsolable mother with protected lamentations.
 Despite the legend, the phenomenon can be scientifically explained.
 The sounds were due to vibrations produced in the broken surfaces by the brusque passage from the cold of the night to the warmth of the first rays of the sun.
 Over the course of the centuries, the legs of the colossus have accumulated engraved epigrams and other, sometimes quite curious inscriptions.

-Colossi of Memnon are among many of our travel packages, check them here.
-As well as some of Luxor Day Tours.
+Colossi of Memnon is one of the great wonders of Luxor, So, they are among many of our Egypt travel packages, as well as some of Luxor Day Tours.